RamadhaRanuh/Hyperpigmented-Skin-Disease-Classification/README.md

 ## Best Model

-Based on our evaluation, **DenseNet201** was the top-performing model, achieving high accuracy on several skin conditions:
+Based on our evaluation, **YOLO** was the top-performing model, achieving high accuracy on several skin conditions:

 - **CS** (Condition 1): Excellent performance
 - **MN** (Condition 2): Excellent performance
 - **ML** (Condition 3): Excellent performance
-- **CN** (Condition 4): Moderate performance
+- **CN** (Condition 4): Excellent performance

-Although DenseNet201 demonstrated superior generalization, especially with limited datasets, **YOLO** was selected as the final model for detecting **hyperpigmentation diseases** due to its performance in the **confusion matrix**.
+Although DenseNet201 demonstrated superior accuracy in the training set, especially with limited datasets, it does not generalize that well in the test set. **YOLO** was selected as the final model for detecting **hyperpigmentation diseases** due to its performance in the **confusion matrix**.

 ## Conclusion

-Our study highlights **DenseNet201** as the best performing model for accurate classification of hyperpigmented skin conditions, based on both **accuracy** and **AUC**.
+Our study highlights **DenseNet201** as the best-performing model for accurate classification of hyperpigmented skin conditions, based on both **accuracy** and **AUC**.
 However, **YOLO** was ultimately chosen due to its effective object detection capability.

 While these models hold great potential as diagnostic tools for dermatologists, further research is needed, including: